 The Draft Security Assessment Guidelines, a proposed non-binding national standard issued in 2017, set out some proposed steps and methodologies in a security assessment for the cross-border transfer of personal information and important data.
 In an appendix to the Draft Security Assessment Guidelines, some typical ‘important data’ in various industries are listed.
 However, it is unclear to what extent the Draft Security Assessment Guidelines still has a reference value.
 Owing to the government-approval mechanism introduced by the newly issued Draft Data Security Measures and Draft Personal Information Assessment Measures, however, the Draft Security Assessment Guidelines themselves are likely to be amended soon.

-The draft DSL also stipulates how to cope with the requests made by an overseas law enforcement agency to access the data stored within China.
-Article 33 of the draft DSL provides:
+The DSL also stipulates how to cope with the requests made by an overseas law enforcement agency to access the data stored within China.
+Article 36 of the DSL provides:

 On 21 October 2020, a draft version of the Personal Information Protection Law (PIPL) was issued to solicit public opinions.
-The draft PIPL provides some data localisation and cross-border transfer rules specific to personal information, including:
+After three rounds of revisions, the PIPL was finalised and issued on 20 August 2021, and comes into force on 1 November 2021.
+It provides some data localisation and cross-border transfer rules specific to personal information, including: